A Quest for Knowledge

-\emph{Step 2.1. $d^b$ always a candidate solution.} Note first that the choice $d^b$ always constitutes a local maximum as the marginal cost of distance is zero at this point, $\frac{\partial \sigma^2 (d,X)}{\partial d}=1-\frac{2 d}{X}$.
-Moreover, we see in the proof of \Cref{cor:maxinteriorsmaller8} that also the marginal benefit is zero at $d=X/2$.
-Finally, for any choice of $d$, there is a unique $\rho$ that solves \eqref{eq:FOCrho} because \eqref{eq:FOCrho} given $d$, has a continuous, strictly increasing, left-hand side that starts at $\tilde{c}_{\rho}(0)=0$, has limit $\lim_{\rho \rightarrow 1}\tilde{c}_\rho(\rho)=\infty$ and has a constant right-hand side.
+\emph{Step 1. $d^b$ always a candidate solution.} Note first that the choice $d^b$ always constitutes a local maximum as the marginal cost of distance is zero at this point, $\partial \sigma^2 (d,X)/\partial d=1-2d/X$.
+Moreover, by \cref{lem:VdatXhalf} also the marginal benefit is zero at $d=X/2$.
+Finally, for any choice of $d$, there is a unique $\rho$ that solves \eqref{eq:FOCrho} because, given $d$, \eqref{eq:FOCrho} has a continuous, strictly increasing, left-hand side with $\tilde{c}_{\rho}(0)=0$ and $\lim_{\rho \rightarrow 1}\tilde{c}_\rho(\rho)=\infty$, and has a constant right-hand side.
 Hence, the boundary solution with $d^b$ is always a candidate solution.